Jiaxigu/Jiaxigu.github.io/about.md

 ## Welcome!

-This is my personal blog.
-Posts are, in most cases, about data science.
-Sports, linguistics and investing are the other things I would like to discuss here.
+This is my secret little cabin to discuss everything about data science.
+Occasionally, I will do spin-off about sports, linguistics and investing.

 ## Me